Direct To Garment printing is not the old-school, iron-on transfer that fades rapidly with time.

-DTG printing is similar to printing a document.
-A high-quality digital image is printed directly onto a shirt.
+DTG printing reminds the document printing.
+A high-resolution digital image is transferred directly onto a shirt.

 The color of a material plays a role in how designs appear on final products.
 Using the example of an identical design printed on two different products (one thin and one thick), the thinner material will absorb the ink a bit better.
 So, the thicker variation will have a more prominent layer of paint – this helps the design stand out.